openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-3/06-storage.md

  │     └─docker-253:0-1402402-db523524bfa345fd768dfc1f89dadb01de3e424903470030ff4bd4b1a61e70d5 (253:6)
  └─rhel-root (253:0)``

 Now, lets find out exactly which blocks this container is using on disk.
-The following command will give you that information:
+Run the output from the below code.
+You can use the environment variables to better understand its construction:

 ``export HAPROXY_CONTAINER=$(docker ps | grep haproxy | cut -d" " -f1)
 export DEVICEMAPPER_VOLUME=$(docker inspect $HAPROXY_CONTAINER | grep GraphDriver -A7 | grep DeviceName | cut -d\" -f4)